Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 ##### Clarity

  - Use Union/Optional when appropriate in function declaration, but not in docstring.
-Instead, note the default value in the docstring (e.g. “Defaults to 0.”)
+Instead, note the default value in the docstring (e.g. “Defaults to 0.”).
  - For classes, include summary in definition only.
-If you include in both class definition and constructor (init method) docstrings, it will show up twice in the reference docs:
+If you include in both class definition and constructor (init method) docstrings, it will show up twice in the reference docs.

 ##### Consistency